jleben/stitch/README.md

-This project provides basic building blocks for **asynchronous (reactive) communication** between threads.
+The Stitch library provides basic building blocks for **communication** between threads.
+It has the ambition to be suitable for **real-time applications**: it aims to provide at least lock-free progress guarantees.
 It has the ambition to become fully available on **all major platforms** (although part of it is currently limited to Linux).
-It has the ambition to be suitable for **real-time applications**: it aims to provide wait-free or at least lock-free progress guarantees.

 See the [comparison with related software](#comparison-with-related-software) below.